danielballan/pims2-prototype/README.md

 **What is PIMS?** [PIMS](http://soft-matter.github.io/pims), short for Python Image Sequence, provides a common API to several underlying image or video I/O libraries.
-It exposes images sequences through an object that supports numpy array-like slicing with lazy evaluation.
+It exposes image sequences through an object that supports numpy array-like slicing with lazy evaluation.

 Example: